Some links in this post may be affiliate links

 Use water that is at room temperature to water the plant to avoid shocking it as it can cause sudden leaf drop.

-Ascertain that the pot has a drainage hole and the soil is free-draining to prevent the Crassula brevifolia from sitting in soggy soil which can lead to rotting and death of the plant.
+Ascertain that the pot has a drainage hole and the soil is free-draining to prevent the plant from sitting in soggy soil which can lead to rotting.
+Be careful not to wet the foliage to avoid fungal diseases or water from the bottom instead.

 Crassula brevifolia requires bright light with at least 4-6 hours of morning or late afternoon sunlight.
-Keep it away from midday hot direct sunshine to avoid scorching the leaves.
+Keep it away from midday hot sunshine to avoid scorching the leaves.

 You can grow the plant outdoors, however, gradually acclimate it and place it in a shaded place to prevent scorching of the leaves.

-Crassula brevifolia prefers an average warmth between 16-240C during the growing season and a minimum of 100C in the cold season.
+Crassula brevifolia prefers an average warmth of 16-240C during the growing season and a minimum of 100C in the cold season.
 Keep it away from frost and cold drafts like windy doors and windows as they can result in loss of leaf color and death of the plant.

 Crassula brevifolia has no need for extra humidity.
-Average room humidity is ideal for this plant.
+Average room humidity of 50-55% is ideal for this plant.
 Clean the leaves regularly by splashing water on them to get rid of dust and also discourage pest infestations.

 Ensure that there is good air circulation for the Crassula brevifolia to prevent fungal disease infestations which are prevalent in damp, poorly ventilated conditions.

-Do not feed it in the cold season as growth is minimal and feeding at this time can cause fertilizer burn and eventual death of the plant.
+Crassula brevifolia is not a heavy feeder, therefore, feed it monthly during the growing season with a cactus and succulents fertilizer for a lush growth.
+Do not feed in the cold season as growth is minimal and feeding at this time can cause fertilizer burn and eventual death of the plant.

 The best soil for Crassula brevifolia should be loose, low in organic matter and one that drains easily to prevent it from getting soggy.
 The soil should be loose enough to allow water to drain out easily.
+Cactus and succulents mix are ideal for the plant.

 Repot Crassula brevifolia at the beginning of the growing season only when it becomes pot-bound or when the potting medium is completely broken down.
 Use a pot that is 1 size larger than the current one to avoid overpotting and retention of excess water.

+Confirm that the pot has a drainage hole to prevent the soil from getting soggy to prevent root-rot.
 Use a clay pot as it is porous and allows the soil to dry out faster to keep it from staying wet for too long.
+Take a look at these terracotta pots with saucer on Amazon.

 Before repotting, ensure that the soil is dry.
 Slip the Crassula brevifolia out of its pot and brush off soil from the roots.
 Snip off any dead or dry roots and treat the wounds with a fungicidal solution.